MicroEJ/docs/DeviceDeveloperGuide/gettingstarted.rst

    MicroEJ Platform Project.

 -  Click on Next.
-The Configure Target Architecture page allows to select the MicroEJ architecture that contains a minimal MicroEJ Platform and a set of compatible modules targeting a processor architecture and a compilation toolchain.
+The Configure Target Architecture page allows to select the MicroEJ Architecture that contains a minimal MicroEJ Platform and a set of compatible modules targeting a processor architecture and a compilation toolchain.
 This environment can be changed later.